 - Bundles of Requests

 What is a bundle?
 A bundle is a group of requests that should ONLY be processed together.
 For example, maybe you are waitlisted in a course and only want certain requests to be processed IF the waitlisted course is approved and processed as well.
 This will help your counselor know what to do with specific requests.
+If your school doesn't offer the waitlist option, you shouldn't create any bundles.

 Please Note: A request can only be part of a single bundle.
 Additionally, the number of active bundles a student can have at a time can be limited by the Home School, if desired.
 If this happens, new bundles will not be allowed to be created until active bundles are reviewed and a decision is reached by the counselor.
 If a school limits the number of bundles, students will be shown a message at the top of the bundles screen and the Create New Bundle button will be greyed out if the Maximum has been met, as shown below: